Jon Kent (DC Comics): Publication history

-In 2021, Jon began starring as the protagonist in the comic book series Superman: Son of Kal-El, which replaced the Superman monthly title.
-The series features Jon protecting the Earth as the new Man of Steel in the DC Universe.
+In 2021, Jon began starring as the protagonist in the comic book series Superman: Son of Kal-El, which temporarily replaced the Superman monthly title.
+The series, written by Tom Taylor, features Jon protecting the Earth as the new Man of Steel in the DC Universe.
+Following the conclusion of the series, Taylor wrote the six-issue miniseries Adventures of Superman: Jon Kent in 2023, with art by Clayton Henry.

 In October 2021, DC Comics revealed that the character is bisexual and began a romantic relationship with a male friend, Jay Nakamura, a superhero and online activist.
 On the creative decision, series writer Tom Taylor said: "It's not a gimmick.
 When I was offered this job, I thought, 'Well, if we're going to have a new Superman for the DC Universe, it feels like a missed opportunity to have another straight white savior.'
 So, well, this isn't everything to do with them.
 And there's a reason this is, this is coming in issue five and not issue one.
 We didn't want this to be 'DC Comics creates new queer Superman,' we want this to be 'Superman finds himself, becomes Superman and then comes out.'
 And I think that's a really important distinction there."
 Taylor also stated: "I've always said everyone needs heroes and everyone deserves to see themselves in their heroes and I'm very grateful DC and Warner Bros. share this idea.
 Superman's symbol has always stood for hope, for truth and for justice.
 Today, that symbol represents something more.
 Today, more people can see themselves in the most powerful superhero in comics."

+Following the conclusion of the Kingdom of Zod storyline, Jon under the identity of Tomorrow Man will begin headlining the Superman Unlimited comic, written by Dan Slott, alongside his father Superman and mother Lois Lane from issue #18 onwards.